 Zone 3 is a tough one.
-With winter lows getting down to -40 F. (-40 C.), a lot of plants just can’t make it.
+With winter lows getting down to -40 degrees F. (-40 C.), a lot of plants just can’t make it.
 This is fine if you want to treat a plant as an annual, but what if you want something that will last for years, like a tree?
 An ornamental dwarf tree that blooms every spring and has colorful foliage in the fall can be a great centerpiece in a garden.
-But trees are expensive and usually take a while to get up to their full potential.
+Trees are expensive though and usually take a while to get up to their full potential.
 If you live in zone 3, you’re going to need one that can stand up to the cold.
 Keep reading to learn more about ornamental trees for cold climates, specifically dwarf trees for zone 3.

 Choosing Ornamental Trees for Cold Climates